hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 As of HAPI FHIR 5.3.0, the *Identify Partition for Read* hook method may return multiple partition names or IDs.
 If more than one partition is identified, the server will search in all identified partitions.

+## Non-Partitionable Resources

+Some resource types can not be placed in any partition other than the DEFAULT partition.
+For these resource types, the partition interceptor may return `null`.
+A RequestPartitionId object specifying the default partition may also be returned.
+In this case, a partition date may optionally be included.

+The following resource types may not be placed in any partition except the default partition:

+* Subscription
+* SearchParameter
+* StructureDefinition
+* Questionnaire
+* CapabilityStatement
+* CompartmentDefinition
+* OperationDefinition
+* ConceptMap
+* CodeSystem
+* ValueSet
+* NamingSystem
+* StructureMap

 ## Examples

 See [Partition Interceptor Examples](./partition_interceptor_examples.html) for various samples of how partitioning interceptors can be set up.